otakup0pe/awsswitch/README.md

 Usage
 -----

 Once you have initialized the script in your `.profile` usage is dead simple.
-Simply make use of the `awsswitch` command and reference one of the sets of AWS keys in your YAML configuration.
+Simply make use of the `awsswitch` function and reference one of the sets of AWS keys in your YAML configuration.
 This will then cause your current terminal context to be re-initialized.
+For example, to switch to the `my-aws` AWS account you would invoke `awsswitch my-aws`.

-Other terminal contexts will _not_ be re-initialized until the next command concludes.
+Other terminal contexts will _not_ be re-initialized until the next time the `PS1_COMMAND` context is evaluated.
+The `awsregion` function may be used to change the effective AWS region for the _current_ shell only.
+This override is lost upon switching AWS accounts.

 This is where the inclusion of the `AWS_ACCOUNT` variable in your bash prompt is helpful as you can easily know which AWS account is currently active.